 We commented to each other that kayaking or canoeing would be a much safer option if you have young children and want to get out on the Santa Fe River.

 For people who love stand up paddle boarding, this activity is also particularly popular.
 We tried stand up paddle boarding for the first time in Scotland and loved it!

 You can bring your own equipment or you can rent them from on premises shop.
 A 3 hour canoe, kayak or paddle board is $12 to hire.
 It costs $20 if you want it for 6 hours.

 Note: paddle upstream when you start as there is no pick up service.

 One of the most popular activities in the springs is swimming and snorkeling.

 While the Sante Fe River is dark and musky, the many springs that lead out to the river are crystal clear and a beautiful blue colour making them the ideal place to go swimming or snorkeling.

-As the river is a constant 72 degrees year round, swimming and snorkeling is possible year round at Ginnie Springs.
+As the river is a constant 72 degrees year round, swimming and snorkeling is possible year round.
 Truth be told, 72 degrees is a little chilly for us.

 We visited in late October and the Santa Fe River was quite murky.
 We did read however, that it clears up in summer and early fall and provides for good snorkeling.

 You can see large gar, bass, mullet, catfish, turtles snorkeling the Santa Fe River.
 I can attest to the accuracy of this information as we saw a turtle pop his little head up as we floated along in our tubes.